mloveless1/Grafficks/README.md

 # Grafficks
-Used OpenGL to recreate 3D scenes from 2D pics, highly customized and abstracted.
+Used OpenGL to recreate 3D scenes from 2D pics.
+In the main example, a basketball court is being recreated

 Following libraries needed to get project working: stb image loading